kasys1422/diffusion-image-searcher/README_EN.md

 1. Start the software.
 2. (Optional, if you have already downloaded additional models and have at least 12 GB of free memory) Specify "stable-diffusion-v1-4-openvino-fp16-CPU" for "Image Generation Model" in the settings.
 3. Select the "Search from text" tab.
-4. Specify the "folder to search".
+4. Specify the "Folder to search".
-5. Describe the characteristics of the image you want to search for in English in the "Text to search (English)" field.
+5. Describe the characteristics of the image you want to search for in English in the "Prompt" field.
 6. Click the "Search" button.
 7. Wait for a while as the search starts.
 (It may take more than 10 minutes depending on the number of images searched and disk access speed.)
 8. The results will be listed.

 ### Search for similar images by image
 1. Start the software.
-2. Select the "Search by Text" tab.
+2. Select the "Search by image" tab.
 3. Select the "Folder to search
-4. Select an image from "Files to search" that is close to the image you want to search.
+4. Select an image from "File to search" that is close to the image you want to search.
 5. Click the "Search" button.
 6. Wait for a while for the search to start.
 (It may take more than 10 minutes depending on the number of images searched and disk access speed.)
 7. The results will be listed.